 Despite the steep hiking fee and the out-of-the-way location, Villingardalsfjall is still a worthy hike.
 Pack sufficient water and snacks with you, as there are no cafés, gas stations, or stores on Viðoy Island.

 Important: The hike can be extended to Cape Enniberg (754 meters), one of the highest sea cliffs in the world.
 However, it’s mandatory to hire a professional guide, as route finding is difficult.
+If you’re based in Tórshavn, check out this guided hike to Cape Enniberg.

 How to Hike to Villingardalsfjall Peak on Vidoy Island